benallfree/scraper-spa-test/readme.md

 ## Bonus points (in order of WOW factor)

 * Use of `composer` packages
-* Make emails mobile responsive
-* Use VueJS and SPA (single page application) for all UI.
-Communication via API only; no page postbacks or refreshes.
 * Use of `yarn`, `webpack`, and `es6` in the build process
 * PHP7 compatibility
 * Caching the query results for 60 minutes